 - Glade Air Infusions

 - Oust Air Sanitizer Spray

-There are a few natural air fresheners you can buy:
+In addition, there are a few natural air fresheners and scented home products you can buy, such as these below.

 This is the perfect solution for fresher air!
 This refreshing spray by 1001 Remedies contains a remedial blend of 19 essential oils, including citrus, thyme, and cinnamon, that not only make the room smell great, but even boost your body’s natural immune system.

 Made with only pure, organic essential oils, these room fragrances come in three scents:

 Lemanja – An exotic fragrance, combining warming Organic Thai Lemongrass, Exotic Black Pepper counterbalanced by Sweet Fresh Basil.